 There are several awards open to Construction Management students.
 Ball State University recognizes academic excellence through the Dean's List each term.
 Students who maintain academic excellence may graduate cum laude, magna cum laude, or summa cum laude.

 Additionally, juniors and seniors whose grade point averages are in the top 20% and meet work experience, extracurricular, and other requirements are eligible for membership in Sigma Lambda Chi, the international Honor Society for Leaders in Construction.
-In the fall 2014 semester, Ball State's Delta V chapter was pleased that 9 students were accepted as candidates for membership.
+In the Fall 2015 and Spring 2016 semesters, Ball State's Delta V chapter was pleased that 8 students were accepted as candidates for membership.

 Additional information about Sigma Lambda Chi may be found here: SLC

-Application procedures, forms, and deadlines may be found here: Scholarships
+Application procedures, forms, and deadlines may be found here: Scholarship information

 Students regularly participate in various construction-related competitions.
-In the fall semester of 2013, a team of Construction Management students placed 2nd in the Associated Schools of Construction Region III Heavy Civil competition.
-Another interdisciplinary team of Construction Management and Architecture student placed 1st in the Design-Build Institute of America's Great Lake Region student competition.
+In the fall semester of 2015, interdisciplinary team of Construction Management and Architecture student placed 1st in the Associated Schools of Construction Region III Design-Build student competition.

 Employment of Graduates

-The latest student exit surveys were completed by students graduating in May and July of 2014.
-At the time that the students completed and submitted their surveys (prior to graduation), 13/21 (62%) had accepted job offers.
-The average starting salary was approximately $49,500.
-Employers hiring our graduates this term include Gaylor Electric, Gilbane, Hunt Construction, Kiewit, Performance Contracting, Turner Construction, Wilhelm, and others, representing commercial (46%), heavy/civil (38%), residential (8%), and subcontractors (8%).
+The latest student exit surveys were completed by students graduating in May and July of 2016.
+At the time that the students completed and submitted their surveys (prior to graduation), 20/22 (91%) had accepted job offers, and 100% had accepted job offers within three months of graduation.
+The average starting salary was over $55,000.
+Employers hiring our graduates this year include JE Dunn, Gaylor Gilbane, Hunt Construction, Kiewit, Lithko, Messer, Performance Contracting, Rogers O'Brien, WE O'Neill, Walsh, FA Wilhelm, and others, representing commercial (86%), heavy/civil (5%), and subcontractors (9%).

 The Construction Management program employs several assessment measures, including direct and indirect approaches.
 Direct measures examine student work, such as student-prepared estimates and schedules, and indirect methods include exit surveys and comments.
 The latest assessment results indicated that the construction management program is substantially meeting its program and curriculum goals.
 Specific results include the following: